Kirti Chandra Borbarua: Assassination

 The Moamoriya was already upset from the days of Siva singha because Bor Roja Phuleshwari marked their head with the blood of sacrifice made before goddess Durga.
 The incident of Naharkhora increased their anger.
 They prepared for rebellion.
 The Moamoriya made the Mohanmala Gohain the son of Rudra Singha their commander.
 At last the rebellion started.
-At the beginning of the rebellion the Nahar of Moamoriya killed Keertichandra.
-Thus Keertichandra Borbarua was assassinated.
+At the beginning of the rebellion the Nahar of Moamoriya killed Kirtichandra.
+Thus Kirtichandra Borbarua was assassinated.